dmsc/fastbasic/manual.md

 - `CONTROL-U` and `CONTROL-V`
   Moves the cursor 19 lines up or down respectively.

+- `CONTROL-G`
+  Moves the cursor to a specific line.

 - `CONTROL-Z`
   Reverts all editing of the current